symeneses/dlfc-fastai-pytorch/questionnaires/chapter_1.md

 ---
 1. Why is a GPU useful for deep learning?
 How is a CPU different, and why is it less effective for deep learning?
 ---
+CPUs industry focuses on reducing time of computing, optimizing `Latency`.
+GPUs, on the other hand, are meant to optimize the total `Throughput` of the system using multiple processors of relatively low capacity and a higher memory bandwidth.
+This makes the GPU ideal for algorithms that need parallel processing of large data.

+In deep learning, we need to apply linear operations (matrix multiplication, transpose, etc) on high dimensional data.
+GPUs can work with more data thanks to their memory and process it in parallel as they have more cores.

 ---
 2. Try to think of three areas where feedback loops might impact the use of machine learning.
 See if you can find documented examples of that happening in practice.
 ---

+- Face recognition for law enforcement: [Amazon face recognition falsely matches 28 lawmakers with mugshots, ACLU says](https://www.theguardian.com/technology/2018/jul/26/amazon-facial-rekognition-congress-mugshots-aclu)
+- Bias in language translation: [Reducing gender bias in Google Translate](https://www.blog.google/products/translate/reducing-gender-bias-google-translate/)
+- Credit scorer biased against women: [Apple's 'sexist' credit card investigated by US regulator](https://www.bbc.com/news/business-50365609)